Determining evolutionary equations from a single passive boundary observation: Introduction

-These two difficulties are also reflected in the methodological development of inverse boundary problems for PDEs, which has mainly proceeded along three directions.
+The AMIBP \eqref{eq:ip2} has been extensively and intensively studied in the literature, with a wealth of results.
+As we shall see, the POIBP \eqref{eq:ip1} is radically more challenging than the AMIBP, both physically and technically.

+From a physical perspective, the AMIBP allows active design of inputs, producing rich, structured data whose cardinality exceeds that of the unknown.
+For the active dataset encoded in \(\Lambda_{c,\sigma}\), the data depend on \(x\in\partial\Omega\) (cardinality \(n-1\)), \(t>0\) (cardinality \(1\)), and the input \((f,h)\) (cardinality \(n\)), yielding a total of \(2n\) independent variables, while \((c(x),\sigma(x))\) has only \(n\).
+This higher cardinality provides an extra dimensional room that allows one to “squeeze” the inherent nonlinearity of the inverse problem—indeed, when viewed in a higher-dimensional space, nonlinear problems can be asymptotically or approximately linearized.
+In the POIBP, the sources are unknown and fixed, and only a single boundary observation is available; consequently, the dataset is less structured and has the same cardinality (\(n\)) as the unknowns.
+The problem is therefore formally determined and inherently more nonlinear.
+Moreover, it couples different types of unknowns in a nonlinear manner.

-The first is the classical AMIBP framework, where one has access to multiple or infinitely many measurements.
-Its elliptic prototype is Calder\'on's inverse boundary value problem, for which the Dirichlet-to-Neumann (DtN) map and the complex geometrical optics (CGO) method provide the standard model \cite{Calderon1980,sylvester1987global,lee1989determining,astala2006calderon}.
-For evolutionary equations, this direction is represented by the boundary control \cite{belishev1992reconstruction, belishev1987approach} and boundary spectral \cite{KKLM2004} methods.
+From a technical perspective, classical theories for active-data inverse boundary problems have been developed using sophisticated methodologies.
+Within the AMIBP framework, where multiple or infinitely many measurements are accessible, the elliptic prototype is Calderón's inverse boundary value problem, for which the Dirichlet-to-Neumann (DtN) map and the complex geometric optics (CGO) method provide the standard model \cite{Calderon1980,sylvester1987global,lee1989determining,astala2006calderon}.
+For evolutionary equations, this direction is represented by the boundary control method \cite{belishev1992reconstruction,belishev1987approach} and the boundary spectral method \cite{KKLM2004}.
 What these methods have in common is the richness of the available data: they generate sufficiently large probing families, and their observable datasets have higher cardinality than the unknown configuration.
-In the Calder\'on problem, for instance, the DtN map encodes data of cardinality $2(n-1)$, which exceeds the cardinality $n$ of the unknown coefficient when $n\geq 3$.
-Even in the two-dimensional case $n=2$, the intrinsic complex structure induces a symmetry that effectively reduces the cardinality of the unknown.
-This extra dimensional room is what makes classical active-measurement mechanisms effective.
-By contrast, in the passive-observation setting considered here, one has neither adjustable inputs nor probing mechanisms built from products of two independent solutions, but only a single generated probing family associated with one passive boundary observation.
+In the Calderón problem, for instance, the DtN map encodes data of cardinality \(2(n-1)\), which exceeds the cardinality \(n\) of the unknown coefficient when \(n\ge 3\).
+Even in the two‑dimensional case \(n=2\), the intrinsic complex structure induces a symmetry that effectively reduces the dimensionality of the unknown.
+This extra dimensional room is what makes classical active‑measurement mechanisms effective.
+By contrast, in the passive‑observation setting considered here, one has neither adjustable inputs nor probing mechanisms built from products of two independent solutions, but only a single generated probing family associated with one passive boundary observation.